Peter Crosby (sheriff)

 Peter Crosby (c.
 1844–1884), was an American sheriff, tax collector, military officer, and businessperson.
-In 1873 during the Reconstruction-era, Crosby was the first African American to be elected as sheriff in Warren County, Mississippi.
-Crosby was forcibly removed from his office in December 1874 by an angry mob of White militia, the event is often referred to as the Vicksburg massacre.
+In 1873, during the Reconstruction era, Crosby was the first African American to be elected as sheriff in Warren County.
+Crosby was forcibly removed from his office in December 1874 by an angry mob of White militia, an event often referred to as the Vicksburg massacre.

 Early life and military service

-Peter Crosby was born in c.
+Peter Crosby was born, as a slave, in c.
 1844, in Clarke County, Mississippi, U.S. Some records have his year of birth as 1846.
-He had been enslaved.
 He was described as "mulatto" in some records.
 At the age of 20 during the American Civil War, Crosby joined the United States Colored Troops (a Union Army regiment) in Company C, 5th U.S. Colored Heavy Artillery in Vicksburg, Mississippi.

 Crosby joined a Black political group in 1872, the Vicksburg Ring.
 He served as treasurer of Warren County in 1873.
 By 1875, he acquired large sums of property, which made him the most well-off Black community member in Vicksburg.